rara64/windows-mixed-reality-usb-c/README.md

 My design from August with HDMI and USB ports works! 🎉

 It really looked like the issue was the broken headset, but it behaved like this because of my Windows settings.
-Really annoying...<br>
+Really annoying...
 Inside Mixed Reality settings, there is an option called **"Fade to gray when positional tracking is lost"** and I just had to turn it off.

 **Sadly, this doesn't fix the USB C version because I don't have ANY video signal using that PCB.**<br>